Distinctive Competence

 Program’s Objectives

-(√) Why teach children at such a young age?
+(√) Why teach children at a young age?

 Though anyone can learn from the body/mind organization, the critical age to teach this is between five and eight years old.
 The process of movement in development is the major thoroughfare of the sensory-motor systems and behavior.
 This awareness helps all children, not just children with behavioral challenges.
 This “movement” is not about motor skills.
 It is the physicalness of the mind processing information through the body.
 Motion is bundles of sensations engaged in the wholeness of the senses, the mind, and the world.
 (See LINK Science and Feldenkrais Practitioner)